 - Sweet Potato Chips with Greek Yoghurt Dip Delicious, healthy and filling. (see the accompaniment to Moroccan fish stew above)

 - Mexican Tortilla Parcels.
-Fry onion and crushed garlic with a sprinkling of chilli flakes and a teaspoon of cumin, add a tin of tomatoes (reserve juice and add as needed if the mixture seems very dry) and cook for about ten minutes or so.
+I love this… Fry onion and crushed garlic with a sprinkling of chilli flakes and a teaspoon of cumin, add a tin of tomatoes (reserve juice and add as needed if the mixture seems very dry) and cook for about ten minutes or so.
 Throw in a vegetable stock cube and stir to dissolve.
 Add a tin of beans like kidney or cannellini and stir.
 Spoon on to soft tortillas.
 Grate some cheese over and serve with greek yoghurt if you have it or sour cream…or mashed avocado with a splash of lime juice, yum!
 Alternatively fry the tortilla parcels in oil for a crispy and admittedly even tastier version, double yum!

 - Beans with Tomatoes & Cinnamon.
 Click HERE for my favourite bean recipe from Hugh Fearnsley Whittingstall (It’s the third one down)